Pomeranian Colours

 There Are TWO Types of Cream Pomeranian

-Most Pomeranian lovers may not be aware that this dog breed has two distinct versions of the cream color.
+Most Pomeranian lovers may not be aware that this breed has two distinct shades of cream.

 In this dog breed, the color cream is probably best described as being an extremely pale orange.
 A cream-colored Pomeranian should be self-colored, with no white breechings.
-Because of the harsher texture of the guard hairs, the topcoat may appear darker.
+Because of the guard hairs’ harsher texture, the topcoat may appear darker.

 Breeders will observe that a cream-colored Pomeranian puppy is typically white at birth, and that their color will darken as they develops.
 All Cream Pomeranians must possess black eye rims, nose, lips, and pads.
-The whiskers are usually white or straw color.
+The whiskers are usually white or straw-colored.

 The Cream Sable Pomeranian